Learn about the committee members and their commitment to EDI.

 Professor, Department of Biological Sciences (UTSC)

 Professor Andrade is the founder and co-chair of TIDE (the Toronto Initiative for Diversity and Excellence), and she has been a leader in tri-campus initiatives to understand and mitigate the impacts of unconscious bias in the academic life cycle.
-As the Vice-Dean, Faculty Affairs, Equity & Success, Professor Andrade oversees the faculty career arc and advises on academic equity issues.
+As the former Vice-Dean, Faculty Affairs, Equity & Success at UTSC, Professor Andrade oversaw the faculty career arc and advised on academic equity issues.

 Vice-Provost, Faculty & Academic Life